Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 Noting the fact that the contact resistance is in terms of fundamental constants that can be measured to an accuracy of one part in a billion we can not assume mesoscopic phenomenon is an approximation to condensed matter phenomenon.
 In the next sub-section, we will be specifically discussing a regime in which WKB approximation fails miserably and we will show that in that regime, there is a new origin to local states compatible with Lorentz's symmetry and hence subject to Pauli exclusion principle.
 This will therefore make it obvious that classical laws can co-exist with quantum laws without contradicting each other and without having one to evolve into the other.
 This will also solve the quantum measurement problem.
 Let us see below what will be measured if we try a four probe measurement.

 \textbf{\textit {Multi probe conductance:}} We put voltage and current probes in the same footing.
 Which means we consider a mesoscopic sample connected to multiple leads and we have not yet fixed which lead will be used as a current probe and which as a voltage probe.
 They will all cause decoherence (phase randomization) in the same manner, that is in terms of causing decoherence, all leads are equivalent.
-Devices like voltmeter or ameter are classical devices, reading off the system after the necessary decoherence has happened.
+Devices like voltmeter or ammeter are classical devices, reading off the system after the necessary decoherence has happened.
 There will be no need for collapse as we will see.
 Collapse of wave-function will not be random and hence not a consequence of the decoherence but rather a consequence of the fact that a quantum event can only be defined between two classical events in space-time.
-Hence let us say that there are multiple leads attached to a mesoscopic sample that are labelled $p$, $q$, etc. Let us focus on the lead $p$ which is attached to a reservoir that has a chemical potential $\mu_p$.
-This reservoir injects at a rate of $ne_0v$ number of electrons into this lead at a point in the lead attached to it, that is determined by the LPDOS with Pauli exclusion principle applied to the local state at that point at an energy $E$.
+Classical events in space-time are all predetermined according to theory of relativity.
+Hence let us say that there are multiple leads attached to a mesoscopic sample that are labeled $p$, $q$, etc. Let us focus on the lead $p$ which is attached to a reservoir that has a chemical potential $\mu_p$.
+This reservoir injects at a rate of $ne_0v$ number of electrons into this lead at a point in the lead attached to it, that is determined by the LPDOS with Pauli exclusion principle applied to the local partial state at that point at an energy $E$.
 Thus the injected current into the mesoscopic sample is determined by the injecting lead alone, which was assumed by Landauer without any reason, and one can define an injectance of this lead with respect to the full system to which it is attached with several outgoing leads, wherein the injectance is like a resistance to this injected current \cite{kan}.
 Thereby, we write